-Hanukkah begins this week.
-So does Chanukah, Hannukah, Hannukkah, and Channukah.
+Hanukkah has commenced.
+So has Chanukah, Hannukah, Hannukkah, and Channukah.

 Confused?
 We don’t blame you.
 Why is this Jewish holiday, also known as the Festival of Lights, spelled in so many ways?